-The Stabiliser was first produced by the USDA Meat Animal Research Centre as part of an experiment looking at composite breeding techniques.
+The MARC II Stabiliser was developed 40 years ago by the USDA Meat Animal Research Centre in Nebraska, USA as part of an experiment looking at the benefits of composite breeding techniques.
 Three different composites were created: MARC I, MARC II and MARC III.
-After extensive trials, the MARC II proved to be the best of three composites they created and trialled.
-When they started it was a 4 way cross between Hereford, Red Angus, Simmental and Gelbvieh with an equal share of 25% of each breed.
+After extensive trials, the MARC II proved to be the most profitable both in cow/calf and feed yard performance.
+The initial MARC II was a 4 way cross between Hereford, Red Angus, Simmental and Gelbvieh with equal shares of 25% of each breed.

-However the principle of a composite is the bringing together of breeds with complimentary traits that are the best in their breed, capitalising on heterosis and re-making the crosses regularly to maintain heterosis.
-And because the genetic merit of all breeds change relative to each other overtime what has happened is the Hereford component was not pulling its weight so it has been dropped from the Stabiliser composite breed.
-Other breed populations are being sampled to see if they can improve the ability to deliver, on the target, Commercially Relevant Traits to increase the profitability of the modern Stabiliser.
+The principle of composite breeding is to combine breeds with complimentary traits that are the best in their breed, capitalising on heterosis and re-making the crosses regularly to maintain heterosis.
+And because the genetic merit of all breeds change relative to each other over time what has happened is the Hereford component has been outclassed so it has been dropped from the Stabiliser composite breed.
+Other breed populations are continually being sampled to see if they can improve the ability to deliver, on the target, Commercially Relevant Traits to increase the profitability of the modern Stabiliser.

 2. How did the Stabiliser get its name?

 The Leachman Cattle Company in Montana, USA, adopted the concept of the MARC II and developed it commercially within their Optimum Mainstream Crossbreeding Programme under the Stabiliser™ brand name.
 The Leachman family proved that the MARC II provided a uniform, predictable and “Stable” outcome to crossbreeding and so called it the Stabilizer.